We are BIG fans of the simple outdoor barrel sauna. They’re the perfect addition to any garden, cabin, deck, backyard, or pool.

 - Put fire brick on the bottom near the stove to make it last longer.

-- Make sure their is absolutely no ground contact between the barrel wood and the ground.
+- Make sure there is absolutely no ground contact between the barrel wood and the ground.
 The stand can be replaced, but to get decades of use out of a barrel sauna, you must avoid ground contact with the barrel itself to avoid rot.

 - If using a wood stove, make sure to use a damper and double walled vent through the chimney.